Xiltyn/Opti-tool-IN/README.md

   - Created tab-like button to switch between both rankings
   - Adjusted rankings' layouts for RWD
   - Organized the code in index.html and style.css in sections listed on the top of the respective documents under --- CONTENTS --- section.

+### Version 1.5

+##### Added features:
+  - Profile containers for each user in the ranking accessable by clicking user's name in any ranking.
+  - RWD support for all features
+  - Achievements system configurable via separate JSON-profile-IN spreadsheet
+  - Numbers of questions left from each subject accessable by hovering over a filter button (_all shows all questions_)